artfuldev/steno.js/ReadMe.md

 ##Description

-A javascript library to use CSS selectors and more (similar to [Emmet](http://emmet.io)) to quickly create HTML.
+A javascript library to write shorthand HTML, using CSS selectors (and more).

 The main idea is that you should be able to do something like this: